Moji82/3D-cup-detection/README.md

 # MediaPipe for 3D cup location detection

-This is the code for 3D cup location.
+This is the code for locating the 3D position of a cup.

-Mojtaba Ahmadieh Khanesar

 To use this file first you need to download and create the repository to get USB camera data through ROS.
 The following repository contains the directory to do so.